Battle for Lake Tanganyika: Aftermath

 Anglo-Belgian control of Lake Tanganyika was secured by mid-1916, though the war in Africa dragged on for another two years.
 Most of the men of the naval expedition returned to Britain, where Spicer-Simson was awarded the Distinguished Service Order but was reprimanded for some of his antagonistic behaviour toward his Belgian allies and was not given another command.
 The Belgians for their part appointed him a Commander of the Order of the Crown, and awarded him the Croix de guerre.
 The exploits on Lake Tanganyika caught the public imagination, and were adapted by C. S. Forester for his book The African Queen, later made into the film The African Queen, directed by John Huston.
 A British naval force features in the book, consisting of two motor boats named HMS Amelia and HMS Matilda.
 The legacy of the Battle for Lake Tanganyika also continues in the survival of Spicer-Simson's nemesis, Graf von Götzen.
 She was raised by the Belgians and towed to Kigoma, but sank at her moorings in a storm.
 She was raised again by the British in 1921 under their mandate for Tanganyika, where it was found that she was so well preserved by the greasing, that little work needed to be done to repair her.
 She returned to service on 16 May 1927 under the name Liemba, and still sails Lake Tanganyika.
+It was a victory for the Triple Entente.